Government Schemes that will Shape the Future of Indian MSME Sector

 Via this scheme, the old registration procedure for MSMEs – SSI registration was replaced with a new registration process.
 The main aim of this MSME scheme was to do away with the hassle of some methods of MSME registration.
 The old procedure of registration required a lot of paperwork, and many documents were required to be attached at the time of submission.
 There were a total of 11 forms that had to be submitted in the previous registration process.

-The new registration procedure of MSMEs is entirely online and free.
+The new registration procedure of MSMEs in India is entirely online and free.
 It has only two forms – Entrepreneur Memorandum-I and Entrepreneur Memorandum- II.
 Since the implementation of the new system, around two-and-a-half Lakh MSMEs have been registered.

 Under the new registration, when an MSME is registered using Aadhar card, it gets entitled to various subsidies, loans, hassle-free bank accounts, and many more related benefits.
 The system of the new registration process also recognized the MSME scheme separately, and the benefits are provided to them accordingly.